kongbytes/arp-scan-rs/README.md

 Change or force the MAC address sent as destination ARP request.
 By default, a broadcast destination (`00:00:00:00:00:00`) will be set.

+#### Set VLAN ID `-Q 540`

+Add a 802.1Q field in the Ethernet frame.
+This fields contains the given VLAN ID for outgoing ARP requests.
+By default, the Ethernet frame is sent without 802.1Q fields (no VLAN).

 #### Show version `--version`

 Display the ARP scan CLI version and exits the process.